Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

-Too often we are blind to the "all about ME" attitude.
-And, it helps to have a tool to remind us when we are doing it.
-It's also great to have a tool that helps others discover their complaining spirit and making everything about themselves.
+Too often, we are blind to the "all about ME" attitude.
+And it helps to have a tool to remind us when we are doing it.
+It's also great to have a tool that helps others discover their complaining spirit and how they make everything about themselves.

-Obviously, "it's all about ME" is the big PROBLEM for everyone and why the 2 Circles tool is so useful.
+Obviously, "it's all about ME" is the big PROBLEM for everyone, and why the 2 Circles tool is so valuable.

 The 2 Circles Tool

 Think about a time someone was complaining to you.
 Maybe it was about being overworked and underpaid.
-Or, it was about a friend who was treating them unfairly.
+Or, it was about a friend who was mistreating them.
 Whatever their complaint, they are upset and want it fixed.

 As you listened, you may have sympathized with them.
-You may have offered insights or maybe tried to help them see things differently.
-But, most often, no matter what wisdom you provide, they do not see life any differently.
-So, they leave the conversation struggling and complaining, because they don’t see reality.
+You may have offered insights or tried to help them see things differently.
+But, most often, no matter what wisdom you provide, they do not see life differently.
+So, they leave the conversation struggling and complaining because they don’t see reality.

 And, worse, that person might be you!

-Sometimes, people just need a listening ear.
+Sometimes, people need a listening ear.
 They adjust their thinking and move on.
-Other times, people get stuck wanting life to be different than it is – they are not willing to accept reality.
+Other times, people get stuck wanting life to be different than it is – they are unwilling to accept reality.
 That fits our definition of pain – “Not wanting it to be the way that it is.”

-That’s what creates complaining, confusion, powerlessness and no change.
-We want life to be different, but do not accept the reality about choices we actually have.
+That’s what creates complaining, confusion, powerlessness, and no change.
+We want life to be different but do not accept the reality of the choices we have.

 This is where “The Two Circles” tool helps.
-When you take someone through the Two Circles, it helps them discover how to change for the better.
-More importantly, it helps them see and accept reality, and get out of their bad thinking and complaining attitude.
+Taking someone through the Two Circles helps them discover how to change for the better.
+More importantly, it allows them to see and accept reality and escape their lousy thinking and complaining attitude.

-When using the Two Circles, the big mistake you will make is drawing the two circles and telling people about it.
-That does not work well, because the other person does not discover the truth for themselves.
-And, if you don’t take the 10 to 15 minutes needed, you will often tell them about it instead of engaging them with questions.
+When using the Two Circles, the big mistake you will make is drawing and telling people about the two circles.
+That does not work well because the other person needs to discover the truth for themselves.
+And, if you don’t take the 10 to 15 minutes required, you will often tell them about it instead of engaging them with questions.
 That's why the following is a complete description of how you can use the tool.

-So, to get the most out of the following, do the exercise as if I am speaking to you.
+So, to get the most out of the following, I'd like you to do the exercise as if I'm talking to you.
 As we go through it, I will include comments to explain some points more thoroughly.
 The bold section titles provide the steps or a summary of the flow of the conversation.

 At an opening in the conversation, I would say…